MattithyahuO/MattithyahuO/README.md

 ### **My name is Mattithyahu**

-I specialise in using data in intelligent ways to answer questions, provoke thought and grow investment.
+I specialise in using data in intelligent ways to answer questions, provoke thought, and grow investment.

 *   I'm currently working on open-source projects, applying machine learning in researching alpha, and C++ development
 *   How to contact me: <a href="mailto:contactmattithyahu@gmail.com"><font size="6" color='white'><strong>Click here to email Mattithyahu</strong></font></a>